Honey_bee_flying.jpg

 Package

 Most common method to acquire bees.
 Packages can be shipped thru the mail and trucked throughout the US.
 In early spring the southern states (Georgia, Florida, Alabama, Mississippi) ship packages northward.
 Packages are typically 3 lbs of bees shaken from an overwintered colony.
 A newly mated queen (not related to the bees) is added to the package and housed within a queen cage inside the package.
 A can of sugar water is added to sustain the bees during travel.
-Its important to keep packages in a cool dark location and to install them as soon as possible.
+It’s important to keep packages in a cool dark location and to install them as soon as possible.
 A package with more than 1/2 inch layer of dead bees on the bottom will struggle to do well.

 Nuc